OpenTabletDriver/OpenTabletDriver.Web/OpenTabletDriver.Web/Views/Wiki/FAQ/Linux.md

 Using artist mode will result in some minor smoothing due to libinput's tablet handling.

-To disable this smoothing add the contents below to `/etc/libinput/local-overrides.quirks`:
+To disable this smoothing, add the contents below to `/etc/libinput/local-overrides.quirks`:
 ```ini
 [OpenTabletDriver Virtual Tablets]
 MatchName=OpenTabletDriver*